Jim Hutton: Death

 On June 2, 1979, Hutton died of liver cancer, two days after his 45th birthday and a month after being diagnosed.
 He was cremated and his ashes were interred at the Garden of Roses area of Westwood Village Memorial Park.

 Appraisal

 Filmink argued Hutton "had talent, charisma, affability and appeared in some popular movies" but "didn’t always have the best material and some films that might have taken him to the next level underperformed at the box office" and never enjoyed "a game-changing movie in a different genre that could change the way people thought about him" and "seemed to have particularly poor luck getting a hit TV series (a medium that suited him) or really top flight directors."
-Further more he "was overly associated with one sort of genre – light comedy – and a particular style of that light comedy – tail end golden era Hollywood, with its glossy photography, contract stars and sexual conservatism.
+Furthermore, he "was overly associated with one sort of genre – light comedy – and a particular style of that light comedy – tail end golden era Hollywood, with its glossy photography, contract stars and sexual conservatism.
 So, his place in modern day light comedy was taken by newer actors."